deandavis182/LaravelSandbox/readme.md

 - edit /ect/hosts file to point medicdigital.test to 192.168.10.10 (unless updated in .yaml file)

-- set up Amazon s3 bucket and create a bucket policy to allow retrieving objects from anywhere (So we can view the files from web browser)
+- set up an Amazon IAM user w/ access key credentials, set up an s3 bucket and create a bucket policy to allow retrieving objects from anywhere (So we can view the files from web browser)

 - update .env AWS credentials to match the s3 bucket & update DB credentials for homestead DB ( Default homestead credentials should be: DB_DATABASE=homestead, DB_USERNAME=homestead, DB_PASSWORD=secret )